With your host John

 How free motion works, what direction should the stitches take, what colour threads.
-Make a start.
+Making a start to the face.

 PART IV: Finishing and Background

-Continue the embroidery while giving consideration to the background.
+Continue the embroidery while giving consideration to the background and framing.

 This textile art piece will take longer than the 4 hours of instruction.
 Those taking part will need to continue for an hour or 2 between classes, and are likely to need extra time to finish after the final class.